Build a functional jet engine out of empty beer cans and an old hair dryer. Minimal tools required.

-It producted measurable thrust which was only briefly tested on a rig that utilised model train tracks and 4 boggies.
+It produced measurable thrust which was only briefly tested on a rig that utilised model train tracks and 4 boggies.

 I have a video of various tests in the development process and it in action on my website and below:

-I Appologise for the poor quality pictures that were taken on my old phone and unfortunatly the engine has been ravaged for parts by my brother so i cannot take new photos but, i am planning to rebuild it soon and i will take plenty of new photos when i do.
+I Appologise for the poor quality pictures that were taken on my old phone.
+Unfortunately the engine has been ravaged for parts by my brother, so i can't take new photos.

 Mark II is currently under construction and should be completed shortly with a full write up and videos.